t0mg/esp32-minitv/README.md

 The ESP32 dev board comes with a cable that breaks out some IO.
 We need to cut some of the wires to save room, and use the rest to connect the SD card reader.

 **Note:** alternatively, you can make it a **non-destructive mod** by pulling the crimped end of the cables out of the connector instead of cutting them.
-This takes more time, and requires a pointy pin (for example sharp tweezers) and some patience, but it's possible.
+This takes a bit more time, and requires a pointy pin (for example sharp tweezers) and some patience, but it's possible and you can restore the cable by inserting the wires back in the connector later.

-Separate the lines that we'll keep from the ones we'll cut according to the table below, triple check everything and cut the unused wires flush against the connector.
+Separate the lines that we'll keep from the ones we'll lose according to the table below, triple check everything and cut the unused wires flush against the connector.
 You can change the suggested wiring if you update the `platformio.ini` file accordingly, but these are the default.

 | Keep | Description | Cut/Remove |
 | -- | -- | -- |